ZendaiOwl/Nextcloudpi/README.md

 ./build/build-LXD.sh
 ```

-NextcloudPi can be installed in any architecture running the latest Debian
+NextCloudPi can be installed in any architecture running the latest Debian

 _Note: this assumes a clean Debian install, and there is no rollback method_